post image

 • Awards

-When writing your CV, you will want to keep in mind that your CV does not have to have all of these sections and that unlike the resume the CV can be more than two pages long.
+When writing your CV, you will want to keep in mind that your CV does not have to have all of these sections and that unlike the resume, the CV can be more than two pages long.

 When to use CV

 A CV is typically more detailed, but should keep its information to the point so that the reader of the document will stay engaged when reviewing the document.
-CV’s are typically used by people who are looking for jobs abroad, in North America a professional resume is requested by an employer.
+CV’s are typically used by people who are looking for jobs abroad; in North America, a professional resume is requested by an employer.
 CV’s are also used when applying for an academic program such as a Masters or PhD program.

-There is the CV for an academic program, if you are a professional looking to further your education, and are in the process of applying to various academic programs you will want to prepare a CV to hand into the school.
-This type of CV should keep a focus on your professional accomplishments, in addition to this, it should also place a strong emphasis on showcasing your academic achievements, projects and outcomes.
+There is the CV for an academic program, If you are a professional looking to further your education and are in the process of applying to various academic programs, you will want to prepare a CV to hand into the school.
+This type of CV should keep a focus on your professional accomplishments; in addition to this, it should also place a strong emphasis on showcasing your academic achievements, projects and outcomes.

 cvwriting-guidecourtesy of Helloquence from unsplash.com